foldager/secret-sharing/readme.md

 - [ ] Error handling
   - [ ] Store string invalid -- cannot decode
   - [ ] combining: Secret is not valid utf8
+  - [ ] Warn/error if the two shares are identical